MicrosoftDocs/powerquery-docs/powerquery-docs/sharepoint-onedrive-files.md

 ## SharePoint.Contents function

-While the SharePoint folder connector offers you an experience where you can see all the files available in your SharePoint / OneDrive for Business site at once, you can also opt for a different experience where you can navigate through the folders of your SharePoint / OneDrive and reach the desired folder or file(s) that you're interested in.
+While the SharePoint folder connector offers you an experience where you can see all the files available in your SharePoint / OneDrive for Business site at once, you can also opt for a different experience where you can navigate through the folders of your SharePoint / OneDrive for Business and reach the desired folder or file(s) that you're interested in.

 This experience is provided through the `SharePoint.Contents` function as described in [the documenation article for that function](https://docs.microsoft.com/powerquery-m/sharepoint-contents).
 Take the following steps to use this function: